 2Checkout supports local Brazilian Visa, MasterCard, American Express, Elo, and HiperCard credit/debit cards limited to national purchases in Brazilian Real.
 Local cards in Brazil account for approximately 50% of all domestic online transactions.

-2Checkout charges customer cards using local Brazilian Visa and MasterCard credit/debit cards a minimum amount for authorization purposes and will refund the entire value immediately.
+2Checkout charges customers' cards using local Brazilian Visa and MasterCard credit/debit cards a minimum amount for authorization purposes and will refund the entire value immediately.

-Brazilian customers are able to use installments for online transactions when using Visa and MasterCard.
+Brazilian customers are able to use installments for online transactions when using Visa, MasterCard, Elo, Hipercard, and American Express.
 Installments are only available for initial purchases and manual renewals, but not for automatic renewals.
-The minimum amount for an installment is 5 BRL.
+2Checkout offers up to six (6) installments for all Brazilian cards and the minimum amount for an installment is 5 BRL.
 2Checkout will split the total costs of an order ensuring that shoppers pay at least 5 BRL for each installment.

 Card authorization rates in Brazil

 You can push the authorization rate for card purchases in Brazil up to 90% by going 'local'.
 Brazilian shoppers use credit or debit cards for over 70% of online purchases with 80% of those cards issued by local banks and offering support only for Brazilian Real (R$).
 The vast majority of transactions involve locally-issued Visa and MasterCard, but Brazilians also use Elo, Hipercard, and American Express for some 15% of card payments.

 If you want master card authorization rates in Brazil just look at the graph below.